 Beverley Taylor Sorenson long had the dream of ensuring every elementary student in Utah has the opportunity to have a meaningful, arts-rich education.
 For nearly 20 years Beverley dedicated her time, money, and efforts to see this dream come to fruition, beginning with developing the Art Works for Kids teaching model.
 Her influence continues through her philanthropic foundations and family support.

 The Sorenson family endowed positions and programs at seven of the Utah Universities.
-These positions offer professional learning opportunities for elementary classroom teachers and arts specialists.
-They support the LEA’s and schools within their region in the Beverley Taylor Sorenson Arts Learning Program.
-These universities offer pre-service and in-service training for elementary classroom teachers and arts specialists.
+These positions offer professional development opportunities for elementary classroom teachers and arts educators.
+They support the LEA’s and schools within their region in the Beverley Taylor Sorenson Arts Learning Program (BTS Arts).
+These universities offer pre-service and in-service training for elementary classroom teachers and arts educators.

-The Beverley Taylor Sorenson Arts Learning Program puts specialists trained in one of four art disciplines (visual art, dance, music and theater) in elementary schools to work alongside classroom teachers to develop lesson plans for the core curricula that incorporate art.
-The Utah State Board of Education (USBE) administers the program statewide, and collaborates with deans and university staff from Brigham Young University, Dixie State University, Southern Utah University, University of Utah, Utah State University, Weber State University and Westminster College to provide professional development for the arts specialists and classroom teachers.
-These higher education institutions also work with the USBE to manage the successful implementation of the Beverley Taylor Sorenson Arts Learning Program in their respective areas of the state.
+The BTS Arts puts arts educators trained in one of four art disciplines (visual art, dance, music and theater) in elementary schools to work alongside classroom teachers to develop lesson plans for the core curricula that incorporate art.
+The Utah State Board of Education (USBE) administers the program statewide, and collaborates with deans and university staff from Brigham Young University, Southern Utah University, University of Utah, Utah State University, Utah Tech University, Weber State University and Westminster University to provide professional development for the arts educators and classroom teachers.
+These higher education institutions also work with the USBE to manage the successful implementation of the BTS Arts Program in their respective areas of the state.

 Utah Tech University Endowed Chair